SaurabSinghRawat/To-Do-List/README.md

 ### 📝 Task Management
 - Users can add tasks to the list.
 - Tasks can be marked as completed with a single click.
-- Completed tasks are visually distinguished from pending tasks.

 ### 🚀 Interactive UI
 - The app features a clean and modern user interface.